Equivariant Hilbert and Ehrhart series under translative group actions: Introduction

 {\em Alcoved polytopes} have been introduced by Lam and Postnikov \cite{LaPo} as $\mathbb Z^d$-lattice polytopes that are triangulated by a certain standard simplicial subdivision of $\mathbb R^d$ (see \Cref{eq:Ad}).
 The same authors in \cite{LaPo2} later extended the theory to polytopes that are triangulated by the ``alcoves'' of any affine Coxeter system (see \Cref{def:Walcoved} for a precise definition), with the previous case corresponding to the Coxeter case $A_d$ via an affine isomorphism that we describe in \Cref{twoalcoves}.
-In \Cref{sec:alcoved} we show that, if $P$ is an alcoved polytope that is invariant by the action of some subgroup of the associated affine Coxeter group, then the induced action on the alcoved triangulation of $P$ satisfies the most restrictive hypotheses of \Cref{thm:EBM} and thus, for instance, has effective equivariant $h$- and flag $h$-vector (see \Cref{thm:Walcove}).
-Note that, even though order polytopes are a special case of alcoved polytopes (see \Cref{rem:ORPA}), we decided to treat the former separately for the benefit of those readers not familiar with the Coxeter viewpoint.
+In \Cref{sec:alcoved} we show that, if $P$ is an alcoved polytope that is invariant by the action of some subgroup of the associated affine Coxeter group, then the induced action on the alcoved triangulation of $P$ satisfies the most restrictive hypotheses of \Cref{thm:EBM} and thus, for instance, has effective equivariant $h$- and flag $h$-vectors.

+\begin{theoremM} [{see {\Cref{thm:Walcove}} below for a more detailed statement}] Let $P$ be an alcoved polytope of type $W$ and let $G$ be a subgroup of $\tW$ preserving $P$.
+Then the equivariant Ehrhart series of $P$ equals the equivariant Hilbert series of the alcoved triangulation of $P$ (with respect to the induced $G$-action).
+Morever, all entries of the equivariant flag $h$-vector are effective. \end{theoremM}

+Even though order polytopes are a special case of alcoved polytopes (see \Cref{rem:ORPA}), we decided to treat the former separately for the benefit of those readers not familiar with the Coxeter viewpoint.

 Another special class of alcoved polytopes associated with posets is that of {\emph{Lipschitz polytopes of posets}} in the sense of Sanyal and Stump \cite{SaSt}.
 Again, every automorphism of the poset $X$ induces a translative action on the triangulation of the Lipschitz polytope of $X$ by alcoves, preserving a natural balanced coloring.
 In \Cref{ex:lips} we exemplify how the equivariant Ehrhart series of a poset Lipschitz polytope can be computed via \Cref{thm:EBM}, verifying the effectiveness of the associated equivariant $h$- and flag $h$-vectors.